pjskennedy/twitterstreamer/README.md

 ```

 ### Last Notes
-I purposely left out a file ``src/main/scala/com/hackeracademy/AuthVariables.scala`` For the user to fill in there own oauth credentials.
+I purposely left out the file ``src/main/scala/com/hackeracademy/AuthVariables.scala`` for the user to fill in their own oauth credentials.
 For those that are new, should look something like this:

 ```scala
 package com.hackeracademy.twitterstreamer